Complete RFP list

 • Peacebuilding in Africa: with the aim of bolstering Africa’s peacebuilding efforts;

-• Cross-Cutting Challenges and Special Initiatives: in order to foster more informed policymaking.
+• Cross-cutting challenges and Special Initiatives: to foster more informed policymaking.

 Online Application: https://www.carnegie.org/programs/international-peace-and-security/